pedrolemos4/LAPR2/docs/UC2 - Create Tasks/UC2 - Create Task.md

 #### Open Questions

 * Exists other data needed?
-* Are all data mandatory?
+* Is all data mandatory?
 * How frequently this use case occurs?

 ## 2. OO Analysis